 5.4.3 The subcommittee shall meet a minimum of once per semester, even if no specific curriculum preproposal is placed before it, for the purpose of conducting a continual review of interdisciplinary programs.

 5.4.4 The subcommittee shall conduct a review of all interdisciplinary programs on a two-year cycle.
-The review shall consider enrollment and degree completion during previous two-years, ensure that other curriculum changes have not created a barrier to completion, and confirm the identity of individuals and departments responsible for their maintenance.
+The review shall consider degree completion during previous two-years, ensure that other curriculum changes have not created a barrier to completion, and confirm the identity of individuals and departments responsible for their maintenance.

 6. Representative(s) from the initiating department, school, or other appropriate agency shall be required to attend all subcommittee meetings concerned with their proposals as well as executive sessions of the Curriculum Committee.